-Happy students mean fewer problems.
+Happy tenants means fewer problems.
 Remember that for many students, this is the first time they have lived away from home, so there is often a steep learning curve.
-Expect many late-night phone calls over lost door keys and other irritating problems.
-Try not to be too grumpy but do set boundaries – if you don’t want students calling you out of hours, tell them not to unless it’s an emergency!
+Set boundaries regarding when you are contactable for emergencies vs non-urgent issues.

 Dealing with Student Housing Problems

-If problems do arise – and they will – be there to deal with them in a polite, professional manner.
+If problems do arise, be there to deal with them in a polite, professional manner.
 Be respectful and try to fix issues as quickly as possible.
 Remember, problems like a faulty boiler must be addressed within a strict time-frame.
 It’s not acceptable to leave students without heating and hot water for weeks at a time.

 Be vigilant for anti-social behaviour.
 Student properties in residential areas are often blamed for late-night noise.
-Students do need to be told to keep noise levels down.
+Students exhibiting this behaviour will need to be told to keep noise levels down.
 Ask neighbours to alert you if there are noise and other anti-social behaviour issues.
 Include a clause in your tenancy agreement so you can deal with repeat offenders.
 Problems with anti-social behaviour will put you on the radar of local housing officers.

 There will come a time when a student unexpectedly leaves mid-term.
 If your students are on a joint tenancy, this isn’t your problem as such, as the remaining tenants will have to cover the unpaid rent, but on a single tenancy, you will be left with a void.
 It isn’t easy finding replacement students part way through the year, as most students are already set up in a property and don’t want to move.